jennyguidetti/Weather-Project/README.md

 # Python Weather Project

 Everyday we collect data about the weather in order to predict the forecast for the coming days.
 The problem is that this data is never in a human readable format.
-This project uses python code to process csv files containing data about the weather, and convert them into meaningful text-based summaries.
+This project uses python code to process csv files containing data about the weather, and converts them into meaningful text-based summaries.
 The csv and datetime modules have been used to assist with this task.

 ## Functions